akleroy/phangs_imaging_scripts/README_for_v3.txt

 inside the mask.
 In the case of the "broad" moment1, we reject pixels that deviate strongly from the low resolution velocity field as likely outliers.
 This has the advantage of producing smooth velocity fields, but could in principle miss some very weird kinematics.
-The moment1, this velocity reflects the average velocity.
-In the case of multiple components this will sit intermediate between the two.
+For sightlines with a single velocity component, the moment1 reflects the average velocity of the emission.
+In the case of two or more components, the moment1 will sit intermediate between the two.

 The uncertainty in the moment1 reflects the statistical uncertainty in the cube, propagated into the map assuming independent velocity